 I have recently relocated from California to Colorado and have finished a course at the North American Institute of Medical Herbalism with Paul Bergner, but during my Colorado roaming I crossed paths and have been truly inspired by the beautiful Farida Sharan of the School of Natural Medicine and am now studying Healing Diets and Herbal Medicine with her.
 I am also continuing my herbal studies with Heidi Jarvis at SNM and Brigitte Mars in Boulder, CO and spending my time as a volunteer garden coordinator for the Truscott Elementary School garden, and working with the staff and kids to cultivate skills and strengths through growing their own successful organic food garden that benefits the lunchroom, the environment, and the community food bank.

-My lifelong passion for herbology, holistic nutrition, and gardening have led me to develop Morgan Botanicals where I can share not only my knowledge of plants, but also to help people reconnect with the healing powers of the plant kingdom.
+My lifelong passion for herbology, holistic nutrition, and gardening have led me to develop Morgan Botanicals and the School of Creative Herbalism where I can share not only my knowledge of plants, but also to help people reconnect with the healing powers of the plant kingdom.

-Today you're most likely to find me roaming the wilderness oohing and awing and botanizing, gardening, wildcrafting, twig collecting, tree climbing, plant pressing, plant tickling, snail gazing, brewing, writing and photographing.
-Or when I'm not busy with that fun I'm having more fun teaching in my food and medicine garden surrounded by children and crafting herbals in my herb shop.
+Today you're most likely to find me roaming the wilderness oohing and awing and botanizing, being a creative herbalist, gardening, wildcrafting, twig collecting, tree climbing, plant pressing, plant tickling, snail gazing, brewing, writing and photographing.
+Or when I'm not busy with that fun I'm having more fun teaching in my food and medicine garden surrounded by inspiring people and crafting herbals in my herb shop.

 I offer a year around Herbal CSA, medicine making workshops, herbal mentoring, children's classes, plant walks, wellness consultations, custom blends and garden and crop advice.
 I am currently involved as a volunteer on a small Loveland Community Garden Project and working with some amazing people on the design and construction of a local community garden.
 I am available for garden coaching, specializing in both design and plant selection ideas and maintenance tips for pesticide free Food and Medicine Gardens- including private, front yard, community based, like school gardens and public parks.
 I enjoy working side by side with clients and teaching about food and medicine concepts and permaculture theory, as well as helping perform some of the tasks such as layout and design, soil advise, companion planting techniques, and hands-on planting.

-Look for my regular published herbal writings in The Essential Herbal Magazine, Edible Front Range Magazine, Natural Herbal Living Magazine, on Herb Geek Round Up, and in my monthly Herbal CSA Newsletter.
+Look for my regular published herbal writings in The Essential Herbal Magazine, Edible Front Range Magazine, Natural Herbal Living Magazine, on Herb Geek Round Up, on the School-Free Resourses tab and in my monthly Herbal CSA Newsletter.
 I'm always looking to share a little herb know how!

 I live in the beautiful Loveland, CO area with my adventurous, twig and rock collecting husband and our four children, three of which were born at home accompanied by our midwife.
 We are in the process of finding our dream home on a micro farm where we can grow food and medicine in abundance in a sexy permaculture, companion planted, hand-worked fashion, with a warm little greenhouse and a nursery, a place for the herb shop with a roof top garden and a classroom… and maybe even a home for a donkey, two goats, some egg layers and the bumblers!